 The Noncommercial Users Constituency currently consists of 402 members (102 NGO’s and 300 individuals) hailing from 92 countries and 5 continents.
 We recognize the problem identified by the draft Report’s authors concerning the predominance of individuals from developed countries in the G.N.S.O. (e.g., p.
 70, p.
 84).
 We’re having some success in changing that.

 As currently constituted, a quarter of our current membership comes from, respectively, North America and Europe.
-Africa makes up nineteen percent of our member roll, Asia Pacific just under eighteen percent and South America 12 percent.
+Africa makes up nineteen percent of our member roll, Asia-Pacific just under eighteen percent and South America 12 percent.
 We can and want to do better, but we are making progress in bringing individuals and noncommercial organizations from the developing world into ICANN.

 Our leadership is equally diverse.
 The N.C.U.C.
-Executive Committee is elected by region, with one member each from North America, Europe, Asia Pacific, Africa and South America.
+Executive Committee is elected by region, with one member each from North America, Europe, Asia-Pacific, Africa and South America.
 We note the draft Report’s specific call for more participation from individuals from China and India (p.
 87).
 We are pleased to note that one current member of the N.C.U.C.
 Executive Committee is a resident and citizen of the Peoples Republic of China.
 His predecessor was from India.
 We have experienced membership growth from both countries.
+Relative to any other GNSO constituency, N.C.U.C. continues to be the most diverse geographically.

 We do have term limits for our Executive Committee members (three years) as recommended by the Board Governance Committee (p.
 67).

 The facts are clear: The Noncommercial Users Constituency is a leader in the G.N.S.O. in terms of accessibility, transparency and diversity.
-Yet the draft G.N.S.O. review does not acknowledge this.
+Yet the draft G.N.S.O. review does not any of acknowledge this.
 The Report’s faulty methodology has produced a perception of the N.C.U.C. that simply is not true.
 The negative perceptions created by Westlake’s poorly constructed survey will now be addressed, not by unsubstantiated opinion but by verifiable fact.

 TRUTH